 Their name, Roots School, suggests to me what they are about.
-From the website: "Engage with Your Landscape, Grow Your Wilderness Skills, Craft a Handmade Life."
+From the school's website: "Engage with Your Landscape, Grow Your Wilderness Skills, Craft a Handmade Life."
 Another great line on the home page: "Bringing you the Stone Age since 2007."

 Roots School offers small-group classes and experiences for Children as young as 6, Teens, Adults and Educators ... people of all ages and backgrounds visit to develop Primitive and Traditional Skills in Self-Reliance, Survival, Tracking, Nature.